 How much are the awards for the Patriot’s Pen Essay Contest?

 The first-place winner from each state competes for national awards totaling $55,000, with each first-place state winner receiving a minimum of $500 at the national level.
 The national first-place winner wins $5,000 and an all-expense-paid trip to Washington, D.C.

 Application & Deadline

-The application is available online.
-The completed application and essay is due October 31, 2018.
+The completed application and essay is due October 31, 2019.